Islam in France

 Islam is the second-largest religion in France after Christianity.
-As of the most recent estimates, it is followed by approximately 10% of the population in 2019-2020—according to data from INSEE.
+As of the most recent estimates, it is followed by approximately 10% of the population aged 18–59 in 2019–2020—according to data from INSEE.

-The majority of Muslims in France belong to the Sunni denomination and are of foreign origins.
+The majority of Muslims in France belong to the Sunni denomination and are of various foreign origins (Maghrebi, Levantine, Balkan, sub-Saharan, etc).
 Sizeable minorities of Shia and non-denominational Muslims also exist.
 The French overseas region of Mayotte has a majority Muslim population, with 97% of the population following Islam.

 A report from the French Institute of Statistics in 2024 have reported that 76% of Muslims in France believe that religion is very important while 24% have stated religion played a somewhat important part and role in their life.

-The Insee and the National Institute for Demographic Studies in France found that the use of the veil for Muslim women has increased by 55% from 2009 to 2020.
-There has been a observable increase among all geographic origins, of Muslim women and among second and third generations of Muslim women in France.
+The INSEE and the National Institute for Demographic Studies in France found that the use of the veil for Muslim women has increased by 55% from 2009 to 2020.
+There has been an observable increase among all geographic origins, of Muslim women, and among second and third generations of Muslim women, in France.

 According to a survey in which 536 people of Muslim origin participated, 39% of Muslims in France surveyed by the polling group IFOP said they observed Islam's five prayers daily in 2008, a steady rise from 31% in 1994, according to the study published in the Catholic daily La Croix.
-Mosque attendance for Friday prayers has risen to 23% in 2008, up from 16% in 1994, while Ramadan observance has reached 70% in 2008 compared to 60% in 1994.
+Mosque attendance for Friday prayers had risen to 23% in 2008, up from 16% in 1994, while Ramadan observance has reached 70% in 2008 compared to 60% in 1994.
 Alcohol consumption also declined from 39% to 34%.